-If you are found to be burning unpermitted fuels in an appliance that does not appear on DEFRA’s list of exempt appliances, you could be fined up to £1000.
+If you are found to be burning unpermitted fuels in an appliance that does not appear on the Department for Environment, Food and Rural Affairs's (DEFRA) list of exempt appliances, you could be fined up to £1000.

 NB – These rules only apply to appliances that emit smoke through a domestic building chimney.
 This means that bonfires and most barbecues are still permitted but please be considerate to your neighbours.
-Find advice on bonfires here.
+See more advice on bonfires.

 Open Fires and Wood-burning Stoves

 DEFRA has published a practical guide on open fires and wood-burning stoves that provides simple steps to reduce their environmental and health impacts.

 To report a problem with smoke, please email or call:

 Environmental.Protection@towerhamlets.gov.uk or 020 7364 5000